deviserplatform/docs/guide/pages/index.md

 # Pages
 Page is a basic building block of the Deviser Platform which contains modules and contents.
-To create a page go to **Admin -> Page Management** and add a page, [read more](pages/index.md).
+To create a page go to **Admin -> Page Management** and add a page.
 Page always has three modes: View, Edit and Layout.
-To understand the concepts, [read more](concepts.md)
+To understand the concepts, [read more](../../concepts.md)
 This section explains Edit mode of a page.

 ## Edit page